-The College will maintain procedures to assure that currency and quality are maintained in all courses and programs.
-Standards of curriculum quality and currency are based upon the expectations of students, faculty, business and industry, and the needs of the local community.
-These are to be maintained by teaching up-to-date subject matter and skills, and applying the most effective and efficient teaching and learning approaches.
-In order to assure currency, efficiency, and quality, the College will: (1) maintain responsiveness by meeting student and community-based educational needs through on-going curricular improvements and reviews, (2) promote core subject-matter integration and reinforcement across disciplines, (3) demonstrate external continuity through ongoing articulation with other institutions, and (4) promote curricular innovation, and (5) maintain cost/benefits standards that make program continuation viable.
+An academic program is a series of courses leading to a college credential.
+The College will maintain procedures to assure end-to-end currency, quality, and efficacy standards are maintained in all academic programs and constituent courses.
+Standards of currency, quality, and efficacy of curriculum and instruction are based upon the expectations of peer and transfer educational institutions, students, faculty, employers, and community needs/interests.
+These expectations shall be continuously reviewed through ongoing routine professional contact between stakeholders.
+Standards of curricular and instruction currency, quality will be maintained in a systematic way.
+To this end, the College will: (1) maintain responsiveness to stakeholders, (2) promote subject-matter integration and reinforcement across disciplines, (3) ensure external continuity through ongoing articulation with other institutions, (4) promote the use of innovative curriculum and instructional techniques, and (5) consistently apply cost/benefits standards when assessing program viability.

 Instructional faculty and academic officers, supported by appropriate administrative offices and College committees, are responsible for review and analysis leading to recommendations that will improve programs of study.
-The program reviews are to both be part of annual planning and assessment activities, as well as activated when major program concerns arise.
+The program reviews are to both be part of planning and assessment activities, as well as activated when major program concerns arise.
 (For example: low enrollments or high costs.)
 The processes for program review are to be open and collaborative.